On the wave turbulence theory of 2D gravity waves, I: deterministic energy estimates: Estimates on quartic space-time integrals

 where the functions $F_{\beta;i,j}= F_{\beta;i,j;\underline{k}}: \R^4 \to \C$ are even and satisfy the bounds

 for $|\alpha|\leq 6$ and $\xi\in\mathbb{H}^3_\infty$.
 Moreover, the functions $F_{\beta;i,j}$ can be non-trivial only if $\beta=0$ or $\max(k_i,k_j)\leq\widetilde{k}_3+6$. \end{definition}

 Notice that property (i) follows from the stronger assumptions in property (ii), but we state it here mostly for clarity.
-Notice also the admisibility condition is invariant under permutations of the coordinates.
+Notice also the admisibility condition is invariant under permutations of the coordinates and that regular symbols in the class $\mathcal{M}^{5/2}$ are admissible (with $\beta=0$).

 For us the main point is that the symbols $K_1$ and $K_2$ defined in Lemma \ref{quartic3} are admissible after symmetrization in the first three variables, as we verify in section \ref{secadmver}.
 We can then apply Lemmas \ref{hoe2} and \ref{hol2} below to prove acceptable quintic energy estimates, provided that we can check the non-resonant conditions \eqref{uyt22} corresponding to Benjamin-Feir resonances.